-Despite increasingly desperate hints about saturation coverage of the timeless hit’s 30th anniversary, legendary Galway bore Brendan Coyne, ignored all warning signs.
+Despite increasingly desperate hints about saturation coverage of the timeless hit’s 30th anniversary, legendary Galway bore Brendan Coyne, ignored all the warning signs.

 Around him, The Crane Bar’s customers, traditional Irish music fans well versed in the type of everyday information Brendan considered esoteric, emptied their glasses and hurriedly left.